Variational formulas and cocycle solutions for directed polymer and percolation models: Introduction

 The infimum is over centered stationary cocycles $F$.
 These are mean-zero functions $F:\Omega\times(\Z^2)^2\to\R$ that satisfy additivity $F(\w, x,y)+F(\w, y,z)=F(\w, x,z)$ and stationarity $F(T_z\w, x,y)=F(\w, z+x,z+y)$ (Definition \ref{def:cK}).

 The second formula is over measures and comes as a special case of Theorem \ref{th:g=Hstar}:

-The supremum is over probability measures $\mu$ on pairs $(\w, z)\in\Omega\times\{e_1,e_2\}$ that are invariant in a natural way (described in Definition \ref{def:periodic-inv} and Lemma \ref{lm:periodic-inv}) and whose $\Omega$-marginal is absolutely continuous with respect to the environment distribution $\P$. $E^\mu$ denotes expectation under $\mu$.
+The supremum is over probability measures $\mu$ on pairs $(\w, z)\in\Omega\times\{e_1,e_2\}$ that are invariant in a natural way (described in Proposition \ref{lm:S}) and whose $\Omega$-marginal is absolutely continuous with respect to the environment distribution $\P$. $E^\mu$ denotes expectation under $\mu$.

-As we will see, these formulas are valid quite generally in all dimensions, for general walks, ergodic environments, and more complicated potentials, provided certain moment assumptions are satisfied. {.} { } $\triangle$ \end{example}
+As we will see, these formulas are valid quite generally in all dimensions, for general walks, ergodic environments, and more complicated potentials, provided certain moment assumptions are satisfied. $\triangle$ \end{example}

 In addition to deriving the formulas, we develop a solution approach for the cocycle formula in terms of stationary cocycles suitably adapted to the potential.
 Such cocycles can be obtained from limits of gradients of free energies and last-passage times.
 These limits are called {\it Busemann functions}.
 Their existence is in general a nontrivial problem.
 Along the way we show that, once Busemann functions exist as almost sure limits, their integrability follows from the $L^1$ shape theorem which a priori is a much cruder result.